demicchi/wattcheck/README.md

 $ sudo vi /etc/systemd/system/wattcheck.service
 ```

-You need to change values in `wattcheck.timer` and `wattcheck.service` to suit your environment.
+You need to adjust values in `wattcheck.timer` and `wattcheck.service` to suit your environment.

 ```
 $ sudo systemctl enable wattcheck.timer